jmcb/murderrl/doc/index.rst

 .. _ShapeCollection::draw_on:

-**ShapeCollection::draw_on** (self, target, offset=None)
+**ShapeCollection::draw_on** (self, target_shape, offset=None)

 Via direct canvas access, draws the contents of ``shape`` onto the relevant spots of each canvas contained within.

-``target``: The shape that should be drawn on this collection.
-If the
+``target_shape``: The shape that should be drawn on this collection.
+If
-            shape is larger than the contained shapes, only the section that can be contained within the contained shapes will be drawn.
+                  the shape is larger than the contained shapes, only the section that can be contained within the contained shapes will be drawn.
 ``offset``: A Coord denoting by how much the shape should be offset
             before drawing. *Default None*.